rust-bitcoin/murmel/README.md

 ```$xslt
 cargo build --release
-target/release/server
+target/release/server --cache 75
 ```
 Execute server with --help option to get further hints.
-It is recommended to run the server at initial bootstrap with at least --cache 20 and pointing with --peer to a bitcoin node you know will answer quickly.
-The cache is very useful if bootstrapping the blockchain from scratch.
-Its effect is marginal after a re-start.
+It is recommended to point with --peer to a bitcoin node that will answer quickly.
+Bootstrap will require about 12GB of RAM, for the UTXO cache and finish within hours.
+A lower cache setting is not recommended for bootstrap as finding UTXO via filters is magnitudes slower, is however fast enough to keep up with the chain.
+The server's RAM requirement will drop to about 0.7 GB without cache.

 ## Uses